 Visit the Neighbourhood Small Grants page on the Bowen Island Community Foundation website at https://bowenfoundation.com/neighbourhood-small-grants/ and submit your application online through our partner, the Vancouver Foundation.
+To access applications for Bowen, select 'Sea to Sky' as the Region and then 'Bowen Island' as the Community.
 You will receive an email confirmation once your application has been submitted.
 If you can't complete the application online or if you're having troubles, please contact Martina Iring, NSG Program Coordinator at nsg@bowenfoundation.com or 778-233-9631.